Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Results

 \subsection{Growth and decay of entanglement entropy and the approach to NESS:}

-We study the time-evolution of the Ne'el state $|\psi_0\rangle=|\uparrow\downarrow\uparrow\downarrow\dots\rangle$ using Eq.\eqref{eq:purestate}.
+In this section we study the time evolution under the non-Hermitian evolution [Eq.\eqref{eq:purestate}] starting with a simple un-entangled initial state.
+We choose the N\'{e}el state $|\psi_0\rangle=|\uparrow\downarrow\uparrow\downarrow\dots\rangle$ for this purpose.
 We compute the entanglement entropy, $S_{EE}(t)$, as function of time from the time-evolved state $|\psi(t)\rangle$ [Eq.\eqref{eq:purestate}].
-The results for $S_{EE}(t)$ are shown in Figs.\ref{fig:Dynamics}(a),(b) for two values of disorder strength, (a) $W=2.15$, in the volume-law phase, and (b) $W=4.3$, the $\mc{T}$-reversal broken area-law phase.
+The results for $S_{EE}(t)$ are shown in Figs.\ref{fig:Entanglementgrowth}(a),(b) for two values of disorder strength, (a) $W=2.15$, in the volume-law phase, and (b) $W=4.3$, the $\mc{T}$-reversal broken area-law phase.
 The result for higher disorder, in the $\mc{T}$-reversal unbroken area-law phase, is similar to that for (b).
 In each of the cases, to bring out the crucial effect of interaction, we compare $S_{EE}(t)$ with that obtained for the non-interacting Hatano-Nelson model ($J_z=0$).
 The prominent features of $S_{EE}(t)$ are, (i) an initial growth, (ii) a broad peak followed by a decay or relaxation, and (iii) an eventual approach to a steady state value corresponding to the NESS.
-In the volume-law phase [Fig.\ref{fig:Dynamics}(a)(inset)], $S_{EE}(t)$ grows linearly with time, whereas, $S_{EE}(t)\propto \ln{t}$ initially in the area-law phase [Fig.\ref{fig:Dynamics}(b)], as in the Hermitian MBL case \cite{Bardarson2012}.
+In the volume-law phase [Fig.\ref{fig:Entanglementgrowth}(a)(inset)], $S_{EE}(t)$ grows linearly with time, whereas, $S_{EE}(t)\propto \ln{t}$ initially in the area-law phase [Fig.\ref{fig:Entanglementgrowth}(b)], as in the Hermitian MBL case \cite{Bardarson2012}.